- May 26, 2020

 The Bottom Line

 There is strong evidence for the benefits of Niacinamide in the skin.
 As we learn about the effects of this B vitamin in skin health, its application in skincare products and supplements are becoming increasingly important.
-It can help to treat acne, pigmentation and also ageing skin, as well as being a key antioxidant ingredient.
+It can help to treat adult acne, pigmentation and also ageing skin, as well as being a key antioxidant ingredient.